Google-LLMN/airvibe/README.md

 - Give you an advice
 - Calculate the amount of carbon you made
 ## Download
-Get the app from the [releases page](https://github.com/Google-LLMN/airvibe/releases) and install it.
+Get app from the [releases page](https://github.com/Google-LLMN/airvibe/releases) and install it.
+Note that the app is still in development
 ## Author and contributor
 - [@Google-LLMN](https://github.com/Google-LLMN) (Rungrit) - Student/ Dev
 - @MrBrowny - Teacher/ Adviser